arangodb/docs/3.10/installation-windows.md

 ### Unzip the archive

 Open an explorer, choose a place where you would like ArangoDB to be, and extract the archive there.
-It will create its own top-level directory with the version number in the name.
+It creates its own top-level directory with the version number in the name.

 ### Edit the configuration